Hong Kong Basic Law Drafting Committee: Formation

 The creation of the BLDC was announced in Beijing in June 1985 as a working group under the National People's Congress (NPC) of the People's Republic of China.
 The BLDC was appointed by and reported to the NPC.
-It had a total of 59 members, 36 from the Mainland China and 23 from Hong Kong.
+It had a total of 59 members, 36 from the mainland China and 23 from Hong Kong.
 Apparently the original figure of 60 was not reached as one of the pro-Taiwan person refused to sit on the committee.
 The criteria for the Mainland members should be familiar with Hong Kong and some should be legal and constitutional experts, and the Hong Kong members should be patriotic, familiar with the situation of Hong Kong, and should have professional knowledge of particular sector.

-The chairman of the drafting committee was Ji Pengfei, the 8 vice-chairmen were Xu Jiatun, firector of the New China News Agency Hong Kong Branch; Wang Hanbin, secretary general of the NPC; Hu Sheng, director of the Party Research Centre of the Central Committee of the Communist Party of China; Fei Xiaotong, prominent Chinese anthropologist and sociologist; T. K. Ann, Hong Kong industrialist and member of the Chinese People's Political Consultative Conference; Y. K. Pao, Hong Kong shipping tycoon; Fei Yimin, publisher of Ta Kung Pao, member of the NPC and member of the Legal Commission under the NPC Standing Committee; and David K. P. Li, chairman of the Bank of East Asia.
+The chairman of the drafting committee was Ji Pengfei, the 8 vice-chairmen were Xu Jiatun, firector of the New China News Agency Hong Kong Branch; Wang Hanbin, secretary general of the NPC; Hu Sheng, director of the Party Research Centre of the Central Committee of the Chinese Communist Party; Fei Xiaotong, prominent Chinese anthropologist and sociologist; T. K. Ann, Hong Kong industrialist and member of the Chinese People's Political Consultative Conference; Y. K. Pao, Hong Kong shipping tycoon; Fei Yimin, publisher of Ta Kung Pao, member of the NPC and member of the Legal Commission under the NPC Standing Committee; and David K. P. Li, chairman of the Bank of East Asia.
 The appointment of Pao, Ann, and Li as vice-chairmen showed the Chinese desire to form a political alliance with the capitalists as a strategy of "political absorption of economics".
 Ann and Pao also represented the Shanghai and Li the Cantonese factions, the two most important business groups in Hong Kong.
 All of the Hong Kong vice-xhairmen were politically conservative and unlikely to object to Chinese leadership ideas for Hong Kongs future political arrangements.